ncmd/cavalry/readme.md

 - filter options

 ## Voting System
+- racecondition occuring
+- redux needs to fix the voting; something wrong; firestore is working for aggregation
 - stars - 85% - Use redux, then make update to firestore; must only done once per user
 - there needs to be a record of local user starring post
 - redux should contain this information